nileshchat/BankMIS/README.md

 # BankMIS
 A simple Bank Management Information System

-Implementations in Python and PHPs
+Implementations in Python and PHP